 - Steel: Galvanized steel pipe is common in older homes.
 Galvanized pipe is strong, but lasts only about 50 years.
 Before repairing, consider replacing instead.

-- Copper: Copper pipe is resists corrosion, so it’s commonly used pipe in water supply lines.
+- Copper: Copper pipe resists corrosion, so it’s a commonly used pipe in water supply lines.
 It costs more than plastic.
 There are two common types of copper pipe:

 - Rigid copper, which comes in three thicknesses.
 Type M is the thinnest but is strong enough for most homes.
 Types L and Type K are thicker and used in outdoor and drain applications.
 To cut rigid copper, you'll need a wheel cutter, tube cutter, or a hacksaw.
 Pipes are usually connected with soldered (sweat) fittings and compression fittings can connect the pipe to shut-off valves.

 - Flexible copper, which is often used for dishwashers, refrigerator ice makers, and other appliances that need a water supply.
 It’s easy to bend, but if it kinks, you must cut the piece off and replace it.
 Sections of flexible copper pipe are joined using either soldered or compression fittings.

 Each type of piping requires a different type of repair.
 Although some homeowners can make their own plumbing repairs, it is always best to leave live water line repairs to the professionals.
 The plumbing pros at My Georgia Plumber are trained for each specific type of repair regardless of type, size, or location.

 Call My Georgia Plumber at 770-954-8038 or simply book online if you live in Acworth, Alpharetta, Ball Ground, Canton, Cumming, Kennesaw, Johns Creek, Marietta, Roswell, Sandy Springs, Smyrna, Suwanee, Woodstock, and surrounding areas